 Looking for the perfect way to end 2019 on a high?
-Wondering what’s on in Scotland in December, or what the best places to visit are?
-It’s time to get planning your perfect festive break!
+Then it’s time to get planning your festive break in Scotland!

 Scotland in December is as beautiful a month as any, with its own subtle charms, and year-topping highlights you won’t forget.
 We have festive atmosphere galore, perfect cosy retreats, and bright winter days where you can appreciate the seasonal character of the land.
 Think of the crunch of winter frost under your feet while enjoying a beautiful country walk, and feeling your cheeks warm up as you sit by a pub fire while a delicious meal is being prepared for you.
 Scotland guarantees you a fabulous festive season!